LineageOS/lineage_wiki/pages/gapps.md

 ## Downloads

 These packages are only dependent on your OS version and architecture, which can be found on each device specific info page in this wiki ([Device overview]({{ "devices/" | relative_url }})).

+{% include alerts/note.html content="Filenames on MindTheGapps are of the format `MindTheGapps-<AndroidVersion>-<architecture>-<date>_<time>.zip`, (with Android 12L being 12.1) choose carefully!" %}

+{% include alerts/warning.html content="Users often experience issues when deviating from the packages listed below.
+Be warned!" %}

 ### Mobile